-With regard to Study 2, one limitation is that only one coaching session was conducted, whereas development may need more time; this limitation may explain the missing findings regarding IO and IS behavior and some change mechanisms, as time is needed for self-access (Quirin & Kuhl, 2018), self-reflection, and self-regulation (Kuhl & Fuhrmann, 2004), as well as for goal commitment (Klein et al., 2013).
-Thus, further research should look longitudinally at the whole coaching process. seeA second limitation of Study 2 is the client sample, as it consists of students instead of working people.
+With regard to Study 2, one limitation is that only one coaching session was conducted, whereas change may require more sessions.
+This limitation may explain the missing findings regarding IO and IS behavior and some change mechanisms, as time is needed for self-access (Quirin & Kuhl, 2018), self-reflection, and self-regulation (Kuhl & Fuhrmann, 2004), as well as goal commitment (Klein et al., 2013).
+Thus, further research should longitudinally examine the whole coaching process.
+Such a longitudinal perspective can also help to clarify reciprocal interactions between coach and client and the interplay between them (e.g., Li et al., 2014).
+For instance, a study on empathy in the coaching process shows that the client-perceived coach empathy increased with every coaching session (Diller et al., 2021).
+In addition, a study on empathy and reciprocity found that both one’s own and the other’s trait empathy positively influenced cooperative behavior (Bieberstein et al., 2021).
+A second limitation of Study 2 is the client sample as it consists of students instead of employees.
 Thus, career goals and age may vary in a working adult sample.
-Moreover, we did not have a real manipulation check for the coaches’ perspective taking behaviors.
-Coaches simply noted their perspective taking behaviors (for the IO condition, only IO behaviors and for the IS condition, only IS behaviors).
-A count of how often coaches use both, IO and IS behaviors, by a study-unrelated observer via audio-tape / video-tape would serve as a more valid manipulation check.
-This observer would further be able to give a more process-oriented perspective, as IO or IS behavior can affect subsequent behavior, maybe leading to different types of conversations.
+Moreover, we did not include a real manipulation check for the coaches’ perspective taking behaviors.
+Coaches simply noted their perspective taking behaviors (for the IO condition, for IO behaviors and the IS condition, or only for IS behaviors).
+A count of how often coaches use both IO and IS behaviors, conducted by a study-unrelated observer via audio-tape / video-tape would serve as a more valid manipulation check.
+This observer would further be able to give a more process-oriented perspective as IO or IS behavior can affect subsequent behavior, possibly leading to different types of conversations.
 Thus, further research should observe the process in order to help understand the results that were found.

-Theoretical and Practical Implications
+Theoretical Implications